 One of the most difficult but important aspects of thesis work is taking a great idea and turning it into a focused project that can be completed within acceptable time constraints.
 During your studies prior to thesis, you have examined a broad array of environmental issues from a number of perspectives.
 Now it's time to get specific.

 Your goal should be to develop a concise research question, or thesis statement, that defines as precisely as possible what your thesis will be about.
 Your reader will be able to help you to decide when your research question is focused enough and likely to lead to a completed thesis.

-The research question or thesis statement will need to be specified in your Thesis Prospectus, which will be given to you during Case Studies.

 Your thesis requires that you engage in research on a topic of real-world interest and consider its political, economic, and scientific aspects.
-The topic may be one that you first identify when you prepare to register for thesis, or may be a topic of long-standing interest to you that you have already begun to research.

 For your thesis, you can choose to engage in fieldwork, data collection, and analysis, or you can choose to analyze an existing body of information from a new perspective.
 The new perspective might derive from integration of information not previously recognized as relevant to that topic, reassessment of some existing controversy or topic in the light of new data, evaluation of the success (or lack thereof) of some environmental policy or action, or other thoughtful consideration of an environmental problem or solution presented in a new light.